OUR PROGRAMS

 EARLY INTERVENTION CLUBFOOT PROGRAM

-This program provides for the non-surgical treatment of clubfoot in newborns and infants from ages 0 to 4 years with clinics currently operating in 6 public hospitals.
-The program uses the Ponseti Method of manipulation, casting and bracing the feet over time as the child grows.
-This method has been endorsed by Cambodia Orthapediac Association and the Cambodian Ministry of Health.
+This program provides for the non-surgical treatment of clubfoot in newborns and infants from ages 0 to 4 years supporting clinics currently operating in 6 public hospitals.
+The program uses the non-invasive Ponseti Method of manipulation, casting and bracing the feet over time as the child grows.
+This method has been endorsed by Cambodia Orthopedic Association and the Cambodian Ministry of Health.

 MEDICAL TRAINING